consumerio/pycn/docs/part1.rst

 Your app should take the `code` value and use it to make a server-side call to the Consumer Notebook API, requesting an access token::

-    # Get the "code" value
+    # Get the "code" value.
     code = self.request.get('code')

     # Use it to get an access token